william-santini/WiSSkHy/README.md

 > A **PostgreSQL** version of WiSSkHy is planned, enabling a true multi-user environment with efficient concurrency management.
 > This version will follow all the FAIR principles (Findable, Accessible, Interoperable, Reusable).

-## Project status

-`WiSSkHy` is actively under development.
-The current progress is estimated at **60% complete**.

-### Features already implemented
-- Core R-Shiny Apps for database management, visualization, and analysis
-- Data import/export and quality control tools
-- Automated report generation in LaTeX and HTML
-- Support for multiple parameter types and temporal resolutions
-- ADCP tools
-- Rating tools

-### Planned features
-- Full multi-user support with a PostgreSQL backend
-- Additional analysis modules and integration with external tools
-- Expanded collaborative features for sharing scripts and tools within the community

-> [!TIP]
-> `WiSSkHy` continues to evolve as a collaborative tool for hydrological data management, aiming to leverage the power of R, Python, and other languages while ensuring reproducible and flexible workflows.

 # Getting started with the `WiSSkHy-App`

 ## Installation